gnunn1/tilix/README.md

 The application depends on various resources to function correctly, run sudo ./install.sh to build and copy all of the resources to the correct locations.
 Note this has only been tested on Arch Linux, use with caution.

+Note there is also experimental support for autotools, please see the wiki page on [autotools](https://github.com/gnunn1/terminix/wiki/Building-with-Autotools) for more information.

 #### Build Dependencies

 Terminix depends on the following libraries as defined in dub.json: